KatherineMichel/portfolio/doc/favorite-conference-photos.md

 ## Strange Loop 2019

 ![](favorite-conference-photos/strange-loop-2019-me-with-marcia.JPG)
 My longtime Twitter friend Marcia Dorsey was volunteering at an event outside the Strange Loop venue.
 I couldn't pass up an opportunity to take a break from the conference and meet her in person.
-I told her how fun it had been to meet Jack at a tweet up the year before!
+I told her how fun it had been to meet her son Twitter and Square co-founder Jack Dorsey at a tweet up the year before!
 I tried to get her to set me up on a date with him, but it didn't happen, lol.

 ## PyCon US 2019